rain1017/memdb/README.md

 ### Which is not suite for memorydb?

-* Data critical application
-* Application heavily relied on SQL
+* Application require complex SQL quering

 ## Main Concepts